MeanderingProgrammer/render-markdown.nvim/README.md

         top_pad = 0,
         -- Number of empty lines below latex blocks. bottom_pad = 0,
+        -- Always use virtual lines for rendering instead of attempting to inline. virtual = false,
     },
     on = {
         -- Called when plugin initially attaches to a buffer.